tonyg/racket-reloadable/README.md

 	-> (equal? x1 x2)
 	#t

+Struct definitions from the permanent part of your program will never be reloaded, of course, so this warning doesn't apply to them.
+Pre- and post-reload routines share the same struct definition in that case.
+Likewise, struct definitions whose instances never survive across a code-reloading (i.e. that are never placed in the program's persistent state) can be non-prefab.

 ### Accessing reloadable code from permanent code

 Use the entry points you create with `make-reloadable-entry-point`